UMWEDU/umw-familyweekend-sync/_pages/schedule-of-events.md

 post_date: 2015-08-10 00:44:04
 ---
 <blockquote>
 <h4 style="text-align: center">Stay tuned for the 2020 Family Weekend schedule!
-Below is the 2019 line-up.</h4>
+Below is the 2019 schedule.</h4>
 </blockquote>
-<h4>What is Family Weekend?</h4>
-This annual fall weekend at the University of Mary Washington brings family members and friends to campus to experience a slice of student life.
-A wide variety of events are happening and a complimentary trolley extends your visit to downtown Fredericksburg.
-Enjoy events throughout the weekend including Rocktoberfest, multiple Athletic games, UMW Study Abroad Fair, and Tours of Brompton, the historic home of the UMW President and Mrs. Paino.
+Although we are not able to welcome families in person, University of Mary Washington is still celebrating our annual fall tradition via our first <em>virtual</em> Family Weekend.
+This virtual weekend of festivities is aimed at bringing a glimpse of student life to family and friends.
+All featured content is at <u>no cost</u> and, with the exception of a few events, can be viewed at any time.
+We encourage families and students to find time to connect in new ways and participate in these events and activities together.
+No matter the circumstances, it’s always a great day to be an Eagle!

 [clear-line]
 <h2><strong>Friday, October 4</strong></h2>
-<h4><strong>Open Class Sessions</strong></h4>
-<p style="padding-left: 30px">8:00 a.m. -4:00 p.m. | Various Academic Buildings
-Join your student for a class and get a taste of academic life at UMW.
-Students need to please make arrangements with the professor in advance.</p>

 <h4><strong>Rocktoberfest </strong></h4>
 <p style="padding-left: 30px">6:00 p.m. - 8:30 p.m. | Ball Circle
 This free outdoor concert will include live music, food, a beer garden, and fun games!</p>